Rich Fields

-Richard Wayne Fields (born November 30, 1960) is an American media personality, author, motivational speaker, former game show announcer and meteorologist.
-He is best known as the announcer for the American version of The Price Is Right with both Bob Barker and Drew Carey from 2004 to 2010.
+Richard Wayne Fields (born November 30, 1960) is an American media personality.
+He is prolific game show announcer (9 shows in his lifetime) and a veteran voice-over artist whose voice has been featured on national television shows.
+Fields is also a published author, an award winning show announcer, meteorologist and veteran radio personality (having worked at some 16 different outlets across the country).
+Fields is probably best known however, as the on-camera announcer for the American version of The Price Is Right with both Bob Barker and Drew Carey from 2004 to 2010.

 Early life and education

-Fields was born in Bay Village, Ohio, and raised in Avon, Ohio, before moving to Clearwater, Florida, in 1976.
-He graduated from the University of Florida Gainesville in 1983 with a Bachelor’s degree in broadcasting.
+Fields was born on November 30, 1960, in Bay Village, Ohio, and raised in Avon, Ohio, before moving to Clearwater, Florida, in 1976.
+He graduated from the University of Florida Gainesville seven years later with a Bachelor's degree in broadcasting.
 While attending UF, Fields was diagnosed with both testicular cancer and lymphoma, both of which he survived.

 In early 2000, Fields returned to college at Mississippi State University to study meteorology and later became a successful Los Angeles television weatherman.
 Rich completed his MSU Meteorology internship at WFLA-TV in Tampa, Florida.